-Kentucky meets this goal in part.
-Kentucky does not consistently outline or provide sufficient detail with regard to coursework requirements.
-The state should articulate guidelines regarding the nature and amount of coursework required of candidates and focus on those topics that provide the greatest benefit with the least burden to new teachers.
+South Carolina meets this goal in part.
+South Carolina is commended for providing streamlined preparation but should ensure that required courses provide the greatest benefit with the least burden to new teachers.
 Appropriate courses include grade-level or subject-level seminars, methodology in the content area, classroom management, assessment and scientifically based early reading instruction.